-So, now you know what to look out for, it now comes down to which brands and which models of rangefinder will act as the best possible assistant when you’re out on the green.
+So, now you know what to look out for, it now comes down to which brands and which models will act as the best possible assistant when you’re out on the green.
 We like to think we know a thing or two about golf here at DMARGE, and so have put together this definitive list of the best golf rangefinders available to buy right now.

 Callaway Tour S Rangefinder

-Among its features is Pin Acquisition Technology or P.A.T. which delivers a short vibrating burst confirming the correct distance to the pin, Slope technology that measures the angle of the incline and decline then calculates the slope adjusted distance and Prism mode that can lock onto flag mounted reflectors for exact distances.
+Among its features is Pin Acquisition Technology (P.A.T.) which delivers a short vibrating burst confirming the correct distance to the pin, Slope technology that measures the angle of the incline and decline then calculates the slope adjusted distance and Prism mode that can lock onto flag mounted reflectors for exact distances.

 Garmin Approach Z82

-You won’t just get the distance from the front, the Z82 also measures the distance in the middle and the back of the flag, and also taking into account the wind speed and direction making your club choice for that shot a confident decision.
+You won’t just get the distance from the front, as the Z82 also measures the distance to the middle and the back of the flag, and also takes into account the wind speed and direction making your club choice for that shot a confident decision.
 It can also be used alongside the Garmin app to make the experience even more user-friendly.

-Designed to be accurate on the course but also withstand any damage it might sustain, the GX is coated in a durable rubber that makes for easy-gripping and won’t shatter on the ground and is completely waterproof.
+Designed to be accurate on the course but also withstand any damage it might sustain, the Leupold GX golf rangefinder is coated in a durable rubber that makes for easy-gripping and won’t shatter on the ground and is completely waterproof.

 GolfBuddy aim L10

-If you’re looking for the kind of rangefinder that is lightweight and can be carried comfortably in your pocket between holes, then the L10 is the one for you.
+If you’re looking for a golf rangefinder that is lightweight and can be carried comfortably in your pocket between holes, then the GolfBuddy aim L10 is the one for you.
 With an overall ergonomic and sporty design, and weighing in at only 6oz, it features three different targeting modes (standard, scan and pin).